4 Things Every Beekeeper Must Know AFTER Catching a Swarm of Bees

 2. Move the Container or Hive to its Permanent Location

 Once the sun sets, the bees hunker down for the night, making it the perfect time to relocate your new swarm.
-It’s always advisable to have a nuc or hive at hand for the relocation.
+It’s always advisable to have a nuc or an empty hive at hand for the relocation.

-If you don’t have a spare hive, then the swarm will also be happy in a nuc, which is a small hive that fits about 5 frames.
-This can buy you some time because they’ll comfortably build comb and raise brood for several weeks before it gets cramped.
+Using a nuc box can buy you some time because they’ll comfortably build comb and raise brood for several weeks before it gets cramped.

+You could probably keep bee colonies in a box for a day or two, but no longer because they will start to draw comb.
 If you are going to limit their movements, your chosen container must allow you to feed them while you acquire a nuc or a hive.

-3. The Sooner They Can Feel at Home the Better
+3. The Sooner They Can Feel at Home, the Better

-That said, bees have been known to abscond as soon as you move them meaning you may find yourself recapturing the same swarm within a few days.
+That said, bees have been known to abscond as soon as you move them, meaning you may find yourself recapturing the same swarm within a few days.

 Incentivize them to stay by providing some open brood from another hive.
 Make sure you don’t have any nurse bees clinging on.